anhvlttfs/blog/docs/homelab-day-2.md

 ## Setup Active Directory Domain Service on domain controllers

-After completing setup on HV01, I tried to install Windows Server 2022 Datacenter Core, with Domain Service roles.
+After completing the setup on HV01, I attempted to install Windows Server 2022 Datacenter Core with Domain Service roles.

 The requirements for the setup is: